Is There a Freely App? What Actually Runs Freely — and How to Use It Abroad

 Sort of — Freely is an app, but only on officially supported devices.
 There's no Freely app you can download onto a Fire TV Stick, Chromecast, phone, tablet, or even an LG or Samsung TV.
 Here's exactly what runs Freely, why you can't just install it anywhere, and how to get it working when you're abroad.

 Freely is traditional UK live TV, delivered over the internet instead of an aerial or dish — the streaming-age successor to Freeview and Freesat.
 It works just like normal telly: a full channel guide you flick through, with live BBC, ITV, Channel 4 and Channel 5 — plus modern touches like Restart (jump back to the start of a programme that’s already begun) and catch-up on demand, all in one place.
-There’s nothing to pay: if you’d get the channels free at home, you get them free on Freely.

 Not in the way most people mean.
 Freely doesn't publish a standalone app in the Amazon, Google or Apple stores that you can add to any device.
 Instead, Freely certifies specific hardware and builds the service into it.
 If your device isn't on the approved list, there's simply no Freely to install — and no official workaround to sideload it.

 Freely-enabled smart TVs.
-Certain 2024-onwards models from Hisense, Bush, TCL, Panasonic, Sharp and Toshiba (with more brands added regularly) have Freely built in.
-Note the big exceptions: LG and Samsung do not include Freely, so those sets need a separate box.
+Certain 2024-onwards models from Hisense, Bush, TCL, Panasonic, Sharp and Toshiba (with more brands added regularly) have Freely built in, as do Amazon Fire TV sets and other televisions running Fire TV OS.

 Dedicated Freely boxes.
 If your TV doesn't have Freely, a small box adds it via HDMI: